President – Crecien Bencio

 Terry has been active in the Renfrew Collingwood community for over 40 years.
 When she had a young family, Terry was involved in school committees and programs attended by her children.
 She was the founding president of Graham Bruce pre-school and for Collingwood Neighbourhood House.
 Terry remained on the Board at CNH for 10 years and continues to volunteer there in various capacities.
 In the mid 90’s she led a group of volunteers who started cleaning up Renfrew Ravine.
 A variety of community groups maintained the stewardship of the Ravine until it was eventually turned over to Still Moon Arts Society when it was formed in 2004.
 Terry was the founding president of Still Moon Arts Society.
 She is happy to combine her passion for the community, the environment and the arts in her role on the board of Still Moon Arts Society.

 Ann is a musician, bookkeeper and parent.
 She is a long time member of the Vancouver Community Gamelan and has performed at the Renfrew Ravine Moon Festival with a small gamelan group for several years.
-She has been a fan of the Still Moon Arts Society for years and am very happy to have the opportunity to help with its interesting and valuable work.
+She has been a fan of the Still Moon Arts Society for years and is very happy to have the opportunity to help with its interesting and valuable work.

 Albert is a lawyer with a downtown Vancouver law firm.
 He has lived in the Renfrew-Collingwood area for over 20 years and has always had an interest in local art and culture.
 He joined Still Moon Arts Society as a way of contributing to the community that he has grown up with.
 On the weekends, he can often be found exploring the rapidly-changing neighborhood while walking his frisky Shih Tzu-Poodle.